 Common Name: Hosta

-Hostas are exceedingly popular perennials in today’s gardens due to their versatility in the landscape.
+Hostas are popular perennials in today’s gardens due to their versatility in the landscape.
 Their subtle colors, tall flower scapes, and broad, coarse leaves fill a niche in garden designs that few other plants can achieve.
 Their large leaves provide excellent coverage for dying bulb foliage.
-Hostas also grow well in city environments where the air may be polluted by car exhaust, etc.
+Hostas love shade and attracts hummingbirds.